Mara-Li/Obsidian-Snippet-Manager/README.md

 Obsidian Snippet Manager is a python script that git pull and move CSS file in your `.obsidian/snippet` folder.

-The goal is to provide a pratical way to get semi-auto-update from css snippet hosted on github, in waiting of an eventually BRAT update that support that.
+The goal is to provide a practical way to get semi-auto-update from CSS snippet hosted on GitHub, in waiting of an eventual BRAT update that support that.

 # Get started
 ## Requirements